 The 12th-century Augustinian monastery ruins of Bolton Abbey are said to be home to a roaming monk.
 Witnessed by the Marquis of Harrington in 1912, there have been rumours of him lurking around the area ever since.
-Known as the Black Canon, he’s been seen by many a visitor over the years.
+Known as the Black Canon, many visitors claim to have see him over the years.

 The monk was said to have died shortly after the Dissolution of the Monasteries by Henry VIII and his spirit has continued to linger.
 Robed in a black cloak and a flat brick hat, he’s been described as an older man in his late sixties with a heavily wrinkled face.
 Over the years, a surprising number of people have reported the sound of his sandals moving around the area and they’ve even noted the smell of his incense in the summer.